capactio/capact/docs/tutorial/eks-installation/README.md

 ## Use Capact CLI from the bastion host

-The bastion host can access the Capact gateway and has `capectl` preinstalled.
+The bastion host can access the Capact gateway and has Capact CLI preinstalled, along with `kubectl`, Argo and Helm binaries.

-> **NOTE**: The current version of the released capectl does not support Gateway API.
-You have to build it from the source and upload to the bastion host.

 1. SSH to the bastion host:
   ```bash